 11. Memory Foam

 Memory Foam is made of polyurethane with additional chemicals to increase its density and viscosity.
-It was designed for NASA aircraft seats to reduce the impact during landing by absorbing shocks.
-Now it is helping millions sleep better.
+Originally created for NASA aircraft seats to absorb shocks during landings (in the 1960s), it’s now playing a crucial role in improving sleep for millions of people.

 10. Space Blanket